LawleyClasses/320-Spring2017/README.md

 This course continues to examine the core theories of game design as they relate to the professional field.
 Beginning with a formalized pitch process, this course examines the design and development paradigm from story-boarding and pre-visualization through rapid iteration, refinement, and structured prototyping exercises to further examine the validity of a given design.
 Specific emphasis is placed on iterative prototyping models, and on methodologies for both informal and formal critique.
 This course also explores production techniques and life-cycle in the professional industry.

 ## Course Materials and Communication
 There is no required textbook for the course, but there will be an assortment of handouts and online readings that you will receive over the course of the semester.
-All readings will be linked from this page, in the [Readings section](#Readings).
+All readings will be listed on the [readings.md](readings.md) file here in Github.
+Most will be available on the open web, but a handful are copyrighted materials that will be uploaded to the content section of myCourses.
 Readings should be completed *before* the class in which the topic is introduced, so that we can use class time to focus on application of the concepts to your projects.

-All course materials and example code will be distributed via Github, and you will also be using Git and Github to manage and submit your group project files.
+All course materials will be distributed via Github, and you will also be using Git and Github to manage and submit your group project files.

 We will be using [Slack](https://lawleygdd2.slack.com/), a group communication tool, for announcements, discussions, and Q&A about class activities and projects.
 Both of these tools will be discussed in week 1.

-MyCourses will *only* be used for grading, not for distribution of materials or communication.
-There will be links in myCourses pointing you to this Github repository and to our [class Slack](https://lawleygdd2.slack.com).
+MyCourses will *only* be used for grading and for distributing copyrighted readings.
+There will be links in myCourses pointing you back to this Github repository and to our [class Slack](https://lawleygdd2.slack.com).

 ## Course Organization
-The course will be organized into three project cycles.
+The course will be organized into three project cycles (a 4-week analog game cycle, and two 5-week digital game cycles).
 In each cycle you will be working with a group to develop a game.
 The theme will be consistent through the semester, but the groups and the game requirements/constraints will not.
 Each game we will mix up the groups and start a new project.

 ## Grading
-Your final grade will be based on your three group projects (25% per project), peer evaluations (5% per project), and your overall participation in both class discussions and the project tools (Github and Slack) (10% overall).
+Your final grade will be based on your three group projects (25% per project), peer evaluations (5% per project), and your overall participation in both in-class discussions and Slack) (10% overall).

 I give only three possible final grades in this class.
 You'll receive a grade of A ("good work!"), C ("you passed, but your work was unimpressive"), or F ("this is the wrong field of study for you"), based on your overall average for the class.
 Here's the breakdown: